ngyl88/project-express-stock/README.md

 You will need to install [MongoDB](https://www.mongodb.com/download-center) and start your DB server.

-You will need to acquire a free API key from [World Trading Data](https://www.worldtradingdata.com/).
+You will need to acquire a free API key from [marketstack](https://marketstack.com) .

 You can test the API behaviour by using web service testing application.
 - [Insomnia REST Client](https://insomnia.rest/)